k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Izchak was not transforming after his human form was killed
 - Fix: wishing for any type of sword of excellence, monster creation in wizmode
+- Feedback for varying levels of incremental resistances